wahuneke/python-dynamic-code/docs/index.rst

 flow.
 If, during program flow, a configuration changes significantly enough that the fastpath should be recalculated, ``PDC`` takes care of re-applying the original analysis, recompiling the generated Python, and a newly-optimized fastpath is ready to be used again.

+For each DynamicCodeBuilder attached to a function or instance, the following three steps will occur, at different times:
+#. **At start time** (ie, when Python first loads your module) - the source code (with PDC 'annotations') is read and
+parsed.
+A block of 'conversion code' is generated
+#.
+At fast path runtime **if slow params have changed** - the conversion code is executed.
+In combination with the
+values found in the 'slow params', the conversion code generates a block of 'exec code'.
+#.
+At fast path runtime **every time** - the exec code is executed.
+Remember: the 'exec code' in this case is the optimized fast path code.
+It was created by running the 'conversion code' and represents the streamlined version of the original fast path code.
+It will be _optimized_ for the current values of the 'slow params'.

 Important features
 ******************